sean-meade/plan-my-run/README.md

 Feature | Outcome | Pass/Fail
 --- | --- | ---
-Play Button | Navigates to Game Screen | Pass
-Rules Button | Activates Rules Pop-Up Function | Pass Rules Close Button | Closes Pop-Up as expected | Pass Feedback Button | Navigates to Feedback Section as expected | Pass
+Search Location Field | Searches locations and sets center of map | Pass Start Where I am Button | Sets current location as starting point | Pass Map click | Sets starting point on first click and then way points and route | Pass Looped Route Checkbox | completes a route back to the starting point | Pass Undo Button | Removes a waypoint and that section of route.
+Updates waypoints left and distance | Pass Reset Route Button | Removes everything from the map and allows user start again | Pass Route distance output | returns distance of current route | Pass Waypoints left output | returns waypoints left to use of current route | Pass Weather input day and time | takes in a day and time from user | Pass Get Weather Info | Shows user relevant weather data for given location, day and time | Pass

 ## Bugs: